DanV27/computer-shop-inventory/README.md

 (90–150) to create five PC parts using InhousePart/OutsourcedPart, and used a Set
 (95–100) to prevent duplicate parts from being added.
-If a duplicate name was detected in the loop (120–135), it was converted into a “multi-pack” part appending “(Multi-Pack)” to the name.
+If a duplicate name was in the loop
+(120–135), it was converted into a “multi-pack” part appending “(Multi-Pack)” to the name.
 I also added the loadSampleProducts() method (lines 190–215) to create/save five PC products.

+### Part-F
+Updated mainscreen.html with a button to buy products (lines 87-89).
+Updated AddProductController with a new function to buy products, will put user into a success page if product was bought if not a failure page.
+(lines 177-193).
+Added new Failure/Success.html pages!